tymyrddin/purple/source/docs/social-engineering/phishing-programme.md

 failure.
 Either the technique needs updating to reflect current evasion tactics, or the filter is doing its job and that vector is already well defended.
 Both outcomes are useful.

-Tools such as Gophish manage campaign delivery.
+Tools such as Gophish can manage campaign delivery.
 Templates are built from current threat intelligence rather than a static library: what is actively being used against organisations like yours, now.
 Public sources suffice if curated carefully: vendor threat reports, incident diaries, sandbox submissions, sector-specific advisories.
 A brief introduction at each session explains the origin of the technique, why it is effective, and